 Kunstmuseum Den Haag will open to the public again on Monday 1 June.
 We are delighted to be able to welcome you to the museum again.

 For the time being, visiting the museum will differ from what you are used to.
 We have introduced time slots, which allows us to spread visitors through the building so that everyone can keep their distance and freely wander through the building as architect H.P.
 Berlage intended.
-You are not obliged, but recommended to book a ticket in advance.
+You are obliged to book a ticket in advance.
 As we regulate the number of people in the museum, only a reservation guarantees you can start your visit at your preferred time.

 Although we are keen to welcome one and all to the museum, we do ask that you stay home if you have a cold, fever and/or shortness of breath.
 The same applies if any other member of your household has these last two symptoms.
 You can alter your reservation easily and without any additional cost by mailing email@example.com.